tarantool/doc/doc/how-to/db/crud.rst

                bands:insert{3, 'Ace of Base', 1987}
                bands:insert{4, 'The Beatles', 1960}

-    -- Nothing done here: no {5} key in the primary index -- tarantool> bands:update({5}, {{'=', 2, 'Pink Floyd'}})
+    -- Try to delete a tuple with a missing key value: no effect-- tarantool> bands:update({5}, {{'=', 2, 'Pink Floyd'}})
     ---
     ...